wordpress-mobile/WordPress-BlackBerry-Legacy/Readme.txt

 See the file "LICENSE.txt" for the full text of the GNU General Public License.

-WordPress for BlackBerry uses a modified version of kXML-RPC <http://sourceforge.net/projects/kxmlrpc/>, which in turn uses the kXML parser <http://sourceforge.net/projects/kxml/>.
+- WordPress for BlackBerry uses a modified version of kXML-RPC <http://sourceforge.net/projects/kxmlrpc/>, which in turn uses the kXML parser <http://sourceforge.net/projects/kxml/>.
 These two products are licensed under licensed under the GNU Library or Lesser General Public License (LGPL).
 See the respective web pages for a copy of the license.
 The modified source code for kXML-RPC is included with this source distribution, in the "thirdparty" source directory.
+- WordPress for BlackBerry uses a small number of class from LogicMail <http://logicmail.org/>.
+Those class are used primarly for characters encoding.

 Contact
 -------